 |as discussed in ruby-core, we should probably deprecate Thread#raise since it's dangerous.

-#2 Updated by Yusuke Endoh about 2 years ago
+#2 Updated by Yusuke Endoh almost 3 years ago

 - Status changed from Open to Rejected

 - Assignee set to Koichi Sasada

 I agree with matz.
 Just deprecating Thread#raise does not make sense.

 FYI: Some committers discussed a design of controllable asynchronous

 exception at developers' meeting in Akihabara.
 Ko1 wrote the conclusion